TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 Open your browser, and head on over to `localhost:3000`.
 If you are greeted by the Rails splash page, then we did it!
 If you see an error, come to the [Discord](https://discord.gg/V75WSQG) community and get some help!

+### Knowledge Check

+This section contains questions for you to check your understanding of this lesson on your own.
+If you’re having trouble answering a question, click it and review the material it links to.

+-   <a class="knowledge-check-link" href="#pipeline">What are the typical environments that make up a pipeline?</a>
+-   <a class="knowledge-check-link" href="#env_var">What is an environment variable?</a>
+-   <a class="knowledge-check-link" href="#privacy">Why should we use environment variables?</a>

 ### Additional Resources

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

--    RubyGuides has a good [introduction to environment variables](https://www.rubyguides.com/2019/01/ruby-environment-variables/) that has a lot of information.
+-    RubyGuides has a good [introduction to environment variables](https://www.rubyguides.com/2019/01/ruby-environment-variables/) that has a lot of information, including some gem options for managing environment variables.
 -    DigitalOcean has a fantastic [guide to setting up PostgreSQL](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-22-04) that you can also check out.
--    We set up a role in this guide because [PostgreSQL peer authentication](https://www.postgresql.org/docs/current/auth-peer.html) makes local authorization easy if we do that.